Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Neural Network Architecture

+with $h=1$ to satisfy $he^{\beta h}>\frac{4e^{-1}}{\beta}$.
+With the temporal information from indicator vector $\mathbf{w}$ and the rescaling from \cref{max:sub1,max:rm,max:sub2}, our sparse softmax function can provide valid robustness while the traditional softmax function cannot.
+When it comes to classification, the algorithm using traditional softmax function will classify the signal $s$ as label $-1$, whereas the signal s satisfies $\phi$. \end{example}

-The proof for \eqref{s3}, \eqref{s4} can be derived by replacing $r$ with $-r$. \end{proof} We can take advantage of the sparse softmax function from the following aspects: \begin{enumerate} \item Soundness guarantees allow the learned STL formula to use the standard robustness computation (definition~\ref{def:r}) for classification and generate the same results as NN-TLI.
+We can take advantage of the sparse softmax function from the following aspects: \begin{enumerate} \item Soundness guarantees allow the learned STL formula of NN-TLI to provide valid results, thus can improve the accuracy and interpretability of the learned STL formula for classifying time-series data.

-\item The function can approximate maximum over the subset of the elements of a vector, hence we can easily incorporate time variables in the neural network.

-\item The function can improve the accuracy and interpretability of the learned STL formula for classifying time-series data due to its soundness.